jumpjet71/biodome/README.md

 Each of these environments has the following configuration options:

 * `mongoDbUrl`: This is the url of the MongoDB database to use, and is set by default set to `mongodb://localhost/biodome-test` for the test environment.
+* `app.name`: This is the name of your app or website, and can be different for each environment.
+You can tell which environment you are running by looking at the TITLE attribute that your app generates.

 To run with a different environment, just specify `NODE_ENV` as you call grunt: